-- This procedure will require the DirMaint server machines to be shutdown, therefore, you should only test when it will least disrupt your production environment. - If the install ID is logged on you will get messages stating that the minidisks can not be accessed R/W. The install ID should be logged off during this procedure. - If testing after installing DirMaint, then the RUNMODE= entry of the CONFIG DATADVH file (on the 6VMDIR10 41F minidisk) is set to testing.
+- This procedure will require the DirMaint server machines to be shutdown, therefore, you should only test when it will least disrupt your production environment. - If the install ID is logged on you will get messages stating that the minidisks can not be accessed R/W. The install ID should be logged off during this procedure. - If testing after installing DirMaint, then the RUNMODE= entry of the CONFIG DATADVH file (on the 6VMDIR20 41F minidisk) is set to testing.
 You should never change the CONFIG DATADVH file.
-To change the RUNMODE= entry, do so using override files as described in the "CONFIG DATADVH" on page 26. - If testing after applying service, then be aware of what the RUNMODE= entry is set to.
+To change the RUNMODE= entry, do so using override files as described in the "CONFIG DATADVH" on page 28. - If testing after applying service, then be aware of what the RUNMODE= entry is set to.
 You should review whether or not you want the DIRMAINT server to have the ability to place the source directory online while testing and set the RUNMODE= entry accordingly in your override file. - During these instructions, privileged commands are issued from another user ID.
 The AUTHFOR CONTROL file should have an entry for the user ID you will be issuing these commands from.
 For the purposes of these instructions, the test user ID will be called DIRMUSER.
-If you are testing from a different user ID, substitute that name for DIRMUSER.

-Note: To test multiple system CSE clusters, you will need a DIRMUSER user ID on a second and third system in the cluster.

-- For the purposes of these instructions, DIRMAINT, DATAMOVE, and DIRMSAT are assumed as the name of the server user ID's.
-If you are using a different user ID name, substitute that name for the particular server name where applicable in this appendix. - The test instructions in this appendix are divided into four sections as follows: - "Test the DIRMAINT Server Machine" for DIRMAINT. - "Test the DIRMSAT Server Machine" on page 241 for DIRMSAT, - "Test the DATAMOVE Server Machine" on page 247 for DATAMOVE, and - "Quick Test After Installing Service" on page 253 for testing after applying of service.
+If you are testing from a different user ID, substitute that name for DIRMUSER. - Note: To test multiple-system CSE or SSI clusters, you will need a DIRMUSER user ID on a second and third system in the cluster.
+For testing an SSI cluster, the DIRMUSER user ID must be a multiconfiguration virtual machine defined using IDENTITY and SUBCONFIG entries. - For the purposes of these instructions, DIRMAINT, DATAMOVE, and DIRMSAT are assumed as the name of the server user ID's.
+If you are using a different user ID name, substitute that name for the particular server name where applicable in this appendix. - The test instructions in this appendix are divided into four sections as follows: - "Test the DIRMAINT Server Machine" for DIRMAINT, - "Test the DIRMSAT Server Machine" on page 249 for DIRMSAT, - "Test the DATAMOVE Server Machine" on page 254 for DATAMOVE, and - "Quick Test After Installing Service" on page 261 for testing after applying of service.

-Following a new installation of DirMaint, complete all relevant test sections then proceed with "Post Test Instructions" on page 253.
-After installing RSU or corrective service, you may alternatively use the procedure in "Quick Test After Installing Service" on page 253.
+Following a new installation of DirMaint, complete all relevant test sections then proceed with "Post Test Instructions" on page 260.
+After installing RSU or corrective service, you may alternatively use the procedure in "Quick Test After Installing Service" on page 261.